All About Water - Water Quality, Water Filter, Water Resources and Issues

 What are UN-Water (United Nations Water) and SDG 6 (Sustainable Development Goals 6)?

-Sanitation and Hygiene: Address Water Scarcity and Promote Equitable Sanitation As we draw closer to modernity, the human population seems to grow simultaneously.
-Naturally, the demand for water grows as well.
-Not only that, the world's overly industrialized and modernized operations also resulted in human activities and climate change issues that disturb normal water cycles, putting freshwater biological systems under tension.
+Sanitation and Hygiene: Address Water Scarcity and Promote Equitable Sanitation As we approach modernity, the human population seems to grow simultaneously.
+Naturally, the water demand grows as well.
+In addition, the world's overly industrialized and modernized operations have resulted in human activities and climate change issues that disturb normal water cycles, putting freshwater biological systems under tension.
 If you consider instances of poor water management, pollution, infrastructure development, and resource extraction further fuel the adverse consequences on our freshwater frameworks.
 We can't stand to be reckless with this indispensable asset.
-Be that as it may, it...
+Be that as it may, it goes without saying...

 Read more →